pnnl/ruleset-checking-tool/docs/section21/Rule_21-2.md

 **Applicability Checks:**

-- Check if P-RMR is modeled with purchased chilled water or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMR)`
+- Check if P-RMI is modeled with purchased chilled water or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMI)`

-  - If P-RMR is not modeled with purchased hot water/steam, rule is not applicable to B-RMR: `if NOT purchased_chw_hhw_status_dict["PURCHASED_HEATING"]: RULE_NOT_APPLICABLE`
+  - If P-RMI is not modeled with purchased hot water/steam, rule is not applicable to B-RMI: `if NOT purchased_chw_hhw_status_dict["PURCHASED_HEATING"]: RULE_NOT_APPLICABLE`

-  - Else, P-RMR is modeled with purchased hot water/steam, continue to rule logic: `else: CHECK_RULE_LOGIC`
+  - Else, P-RMI is modeled with purchased hot water/steam, continue to rule logic: `else: CHECK_RULE_LOGIC`

 ## Rule Logic:

 **Rule Assertion:**

-- Case 1:  `UNDETERMINED and raise_message "P-RMR IS MODELED WITH PURCHASED HOT WATER OR STEAM.
-VERIFY B-RMR HAS THE SAME NUMBER OF PUMPS AS THE PROPOSED."`
+- Case 1:  `UNDETERMINED and raise_message "P-RMI IS MODELED WITH PURCHASED HOT WATER OR STEAM.
+VERIFY B-RMI HAS THE SAME NUMBER OF PUMPS AS THE PROPOSED."`

 **[Back](../_toc.md)**